mxstbr/mxstbr.com/src/pages/investing.md

 I irregularly angel invest small checks ($2500-$5000) of my own money in early-stage startups I'm excited about.
 Think of me as an advisor with skin in the game — I love helping with tricky, ambiguous problems, providing access to my network and audience, or even just lending an ear to founders building exciting new things.

-> Max is one of our highest value-add investors: he constantly gives us good product feedback, knows everything about open source, and every time he talks about us our stats go wild!
+> Max is one of our highest value-add investors: he constantly gives us good product feedback and knows everything about open source.
+On top of that, every time he talks about us to his developer audience our stats go wild.
 >
 > – Brendan Falk, CEO Fig

+If you're founding a startup and think this could be a good fit I'd love to meet you.
+[DM me on Twitter](https://twitter.com/mxstbr) or <a href="mailto:contact@mxstbr.com">send me an email</a> and let's chat!

 ### What I invest in